 The overarching goal of the Youth Thrive framework is to achieve positive outcomes by mitigating risk and enhancing healthy development and well-being of youth (ages 11-26).
-Youth Thrive is not a specific program or intervention, rather it is an approach that is relevant to everyone who works with young people including: public system administrators, supervisors and caseworkers in child welfare, juvenile justice, homeless or mental health agencies, judges and legal advocates, staff at private agencies and nonprofits youth-serving organizations, educators, parents, caregivers, law enforcement and others who are concerned about teenagers and young adults.
+Youth Thrive is not a specific program or intervention, rather it is an approach that is relevant to everyone who works with young people including: public child welfare system administrators, supervisors and caseworks, teachers, staff at private agencies and nonprofits, judges and legal advocates, parents, caregivers and others who are concerned about teenagers and young adults.

-To date, Youth Thrive has primarily focused on jurisdictions and programs working with youth involved in the child welfare (i.e., foster care) and juvenile justice systems but the framework is applicable to all young people and can be applied to other systems (e.g., health and mental health) and services (e.g., education, recreation, afterschool).
+To date, Youth Thrive has primarily focused on jurisdictions and programs working with youth involved in the child welfare system (e.g., in foster care), but the framework is applicable to all young people and can be applied to other systems (e.g., juvenile justice, mental health) and services (e.g., education, recreation, afterschool).
 To learn more about Youth Thrive, please go to: Youth Thrive Information